-We also agree to keep strictly confidential, until such time as the proposed transaction is publicly announced by the Company in the form of a press release, (i) the nature and scope of this transaction; and (ii) our knowledge of the proposed transaction of the Company.
+Registered office also agree to keep strictly confidential, until such time as the proposed transaction is publicly

+The IL&FS Financial Centre Plot No. C-22, G Block, 6th Floor Bandra Kurla Complex, Bandra (East) Mittal industrial estate Marol, Mumbai 400051, India announced by the Company in the form of a press release, (i) the nature and scope of this transaction; and (ii) our knowledge of the proposed transaction of the Company.